 A few people also praised the eco-conscious packaging and the ratio of meat to other ingredients within the meals.
 They also appreciated the refund policy for trial offers and the option to purchase a smaller “topper” subscription.

 The only negative comments we noticed were from people who seemed to have difficulty canceling their subscription on the website and ended up with more dog food than they wanted.

-As this review should show you, Spot & Tango is priced well compared to the competition for fresh-made subscription pet food, and the online reviews we looked at showed us that it wins a lot of praise with its target audience.
+Spot & Tango is priced well compared to the competition for fresh-made subscription pet food, and the customer reviews showed us that this brand wins a lot of praise.

 It goes without saying that this form of premium dog food will cost a lot more than traditional dry food.